anagnostop/gio-research/content/post/2022-11-20-aaai2023-paper/index.md

 projects: []
 ---

-A paper by our group, led by Akshay Aravamudan, has been accepted for presentation at the 37th  AAAI Conference on Artificial Intelligence ([AAAI 2023](https://aaai.org/Conferences/AAAI-23/)), which will be held in Washington, DC, during February 7-14, 2023.
+**Nov 20, 2022.** A paper by our group, led by Akshay Aravamudan, has been accepted for presentation at the 37th  AAAI Conference on Artificial Intelligence ([AAAI 2023](https://aaai.org/Conferences/AAAI-23/)), which will be held in Washington, DC, during February 7-14, 2023.

 <!--more-->